 Flossing for Kids

-Teaching dental care habits early can be difficult.
-But early instruction can set children up for a lifetime of healthy, happy smiles.
-Flossing is crucial to proper oral hygiene, and every parent should make sure that their child knows how to floss properly.
+Teaching dental care habits to your children early can be difficult.
+But early instruction can set your kids up for a lifetime of healthy, happy smiles.
+Flossing is crucial to proper oral hygiene, and every parent should make sure that their child knows how to floss.

 When to Teach Your Kids to Floss